 - TUG Flap: The TUG Flap is a method that uses skin and fat from the inner thigh region, relocating this tissue to the chest wall to reconstruct the breast.

 - TRAM Flap and Free TRAM Flap: These flap procedures utilize skin and fat in the abdominal area, but they take the rectus abdominis muscle as well.
 Even if only a small portion of the muscle is repositioned to the new breast mound, it can create abdominal weakness.

 - Latissimus Flap: The Latissimus Flap is a technique which uses the skin, fat, and a part or all of the latissimus muscle from one side of the back.
 This can be a good option for patients with limited donor sites, such as the abdomen or buttock.
 It is also a good choice for patients with damage to one breast from radiation.

 Our board-certified surgeons will discuss your options in detail and recommend the procedure that best meets your needs and expectations.

-If you live in or around Denver and you are interested in learning more about autologous breast reconstruction surgery in Colorado, please contact The Breast Center Park Meadows Cosmetic Surgery through the form on this page or call 720-457-4461 to schedule your initial consultation.
+If you live near Denver or Lone Tree and you are interested in learning more about autologous breast reconstruction surgery in Colorado, please contact The Breast Center Park Meadows Cosmetic Surgery today.
+You can fill out the form on this page or call us at 720-457-4461 to schedule your initial consultation.